apostrophecms/sanitize-html/README.md

 allowedAttributes: {
   a: [ 'href', 'name', 'target' ],
   // We don't currently allow img itself by default, but this
-  // would make sense if we did
+  // would make sense if we did.
+You could add srcset here,
+  // and if you do the URL is checked for safety
   img: [ 'src' ]
 },
 // Lots of these won't come up by default because we don't allow them